Syphon Filter: Dark Mirror

-Syphon Filter: Dark Mirror is a 2006 third-person shooter video game developed by Sony Bend and published by Sony Computer Entertainment for the PlayStation Portable and PlayStation 2.
+Syphon Filter: Dark Mirror is a 2006 third-person shooter video game developed by Bend Studio and published by Sony Computer Entertainment for the PlayStation Portable and PlayStation 2.
 It is the fifth installment in the Syphon Filter franchise and a sequel to 2004's Syphon Filter: The Omega Strain.
 It is the last game to be developed by Sony Computer Entertainment America's Oregon unit before it was rebranded to Bend Studio.
-The PSP version of Syphon Filter: Dark Mirror was released on March 21, 2023 on the PlayStation 4 and PlayStation 5.
+The PSP version of Syphon Filter: Dark Mirror was released on March 21, 2023, on the PlayStation 4 and PlayStation 5.

 Gameplay

 As with the trilogy and unlike the previous game, the gameplay is a return to the series roots.
 Players resume the role of Gabe Logan and occasionally Lian Xing, special operatives for a secret government agency.
 The non-linear, open-ended feel of the previous game has been reverted to the linear gameplay.
 Several types of weapons and vision modes are introduced.
 Players can now hide against walls and shoot around corners, but the roll ability is noticeably absent.